Sinsinati23/programming/README.md

 x *= 2 # 2 multiplicado de 2 es 4

-Programa
+# Programa

-# program.py
+ program.py

 sum = 1 + 2
 print(sum)

 print('show this in the console')

-Tipos de datos

 # Tipos de datos

 planets_in_solar_system = 8 # int, pluto used to be the 9th planet, but is too small
 distance_to_alpha_centauri = 4.367 # float, lightyears
 can_liftoff = True